Last updated on December 11th, 2023

 - Day 2: Doi Inthanon National Park.

-- Day 3: Elephant Sanctuary, Thai Cooking Class, or relax at cafe.
+- Day 3: Elephant Sanctuary, Thai Cooking Class, or Thai Massage and Spa Experience.

 - Day 4 and Day 5: Side Trip from Chiang Mai.